hashicorp/terraform-provider-hcs/docs/data-sources/cluster.md

 ### Read-only

 - **blob_container_name** (String) The name of the Blob Container in which cluster data is persisted.
 - **cluster_mode** (String) The mode of the cluster ('Development' or 'Production').
-Development clusters only have a single Consul server node.
-Production clusters deploy with a minimum of three nodes.
+Development clusters only have a single Consul server.
+Production clusters are fully supported, full featured, and deploy with a minimum of three hosts.
 - **consul_automatic_upgrades** (Boolean) Denotes that automatic Consul upgrades are enabled.
 - **consul_ca_file** (String) The cluster CA file encoded as a Base64 string.
 - **consul_cluster_id** (String) The cluster ID.